 How to become a trainee retail manager with Majestic Wine

-Candidates who join the trainee retail manager scheme at Majestic Wine can expect to progress to assistant manager level within 12–18 months and manage their own store within two to three years.
+Candidates who join the trainee retail manager scheme at Majestic Wine can progress quickly.
+Majestic Wine says that trainee managers can be well on the way to assistant manager level after one year and completion of the Wine and Spirits Education Trust (WSET) level 2 qualification.
+They can then go on to manage their own store after two to three years.
 This scheme suits candidates who have a desire to lead and are not afraid to make decisions that will affect the business.
 However, a successful manager is someone who is happy to undertake any task – however big or small – to ensure the business runs smoothly.
 Therefore, candidates need to be prepared to get hands-on with a range of different tasks throughout the scheme, including serving customers and making deliveries.

 The online application form for trainee manager roles consists of the following sections: